peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 possession mechanisms.
 This includes, but is not limited to:

 1. Having the digital representation of the Digital Credential (the bytes).
-2. Controlling the confirmation method of the Credential, often indicated within the Credential's cnf (confirmation) claim or through a similar mechanism.
+2. Controlling the confirmation method of the Credential, using the Credential's `cnf` parameter.

-The essence of requiring proof of control or ownership over the Credential through the confirmation method (e.g. signing a challenge or a token) is to ensure that the entity in possession of the Credential can execute actions exclusively reserved to the legitimate subject or owner.
+The essence of requiring proof of possession over the Credential through the confirmation method, such has proving the control of the cryptographic material related to a Credential, is to ensure that the entity in possession of the Credential can execute actions exclusively reserved to the legitimate Holder.
 The dual-layered approach of requiring both possession of the Credential and control over it, reinforces the security and integrity of the status assertion process.
-It also ensures that the entity requesting a Status Attestation is indeed the same entity to which the Credential was originally issued, affirming the authenticity and rightful possession of the Credential.
+This ensures that the Holder requesting a Status Attestation is indeed the same Holder to which the Credential was originally issued, affirming the authenticity and rightful possession of the Credential.

 # Status Assertion Request